MaximilianMeister/dirtyhelpers/README.md

-dirtyhelpers
+auto
 ============

-random scripts for smaller tasks
+auto commits for backup